waitandhope123/gr-failure-manifold/toys/README.md

   Formal protocol defining how each toy is constructed, what constraints it must satisfy, and how results are exported.

-- **PROCESS.md**
-  Documentation of the overall workflow used to build, validate, and curate the toy suite.

 - **Toys.zip**
   Archive containing all executed toy JSON files.
   Each JSON encodes parameters, observables, and detected failure signals